Golden Age Origin

 Unfortunately, along with many other characters, Kid Eternity and the Marvels earth was merged with the main continuity earth during DC's streamlining event, Crisis on Infinite Earths.
 This systematically ceased the adventures of the Captain Marvel family and Kid Eternity for the next few years as the new continuity was put into place.

 In 1991, Kid Eternity was reintroduced by DC's mature reader imprint (which would officially become known as Vertigo in 1993) for a three issue mini series by creators, Grant Morrison and Duncan Fegredo.
 Morrison was hot from his relatively recent breakthrough with his Arkham Asylum graphic novel and Fegredo, was about to launch his highly acclaimed series, Enigma with Peter Milligan.
-These two books, along with the Kid Eternity mini were a precursor to DC introducing their Vertigo line.
+These two books, along with the Kid Eternity mini-series were a precursor to DC introducing their Vertigo line.

 Much darker in tone than the previous versions, this Kid Eternity is now only know as 'Kid' and his origin is greatly revised.
 In Morrisons' vision, The Kid was taken on board the ship, not by his Grandfather, but by a sexual deviant known as 'Gran'Pa.'
-When the Lords Of Chaos bring 'Gran'Pa's' soul into hell, they also have Kid killed with him, though in this version he is gunned down in the water after their boat is rammed by the U Boat.
-Also, in this version, the heaven that Kid finds himself in after dying in is a construct, made by the Lords Of Chaos to help him serve them.
-Needing an agent, an intermediary between the physical and astral plane, The Lords Of Chaos give the 'kid' the power to summon protectors, (who are actually demons in disguise) and to become incorporeal, to dematerialise and various other, undisclosed abilities.
+When the Lords of Chaos bring 'Gran'Pa's' soul into hell, they also have Kid killed with him, though in this version he is gunned down in the water after their boat is rammed by the U-Boat.
+Also, in this version, the heaven that Kid finds himself in after dying in is a construct, made by the Lords of Chaos to help him serve them.
+Needing an agent, an intermediary between the physical and astral plane, The Lords of Chaos give the 'kid' the power to summon protectors, (who are actually demons in disguise) and to become incorporeal, to dematerialise and various other, undisclosed abilities.

 Mister Keeper, too, is revised, now being a servant of Hell who has lied to Kid to help him build constructs known as 'chaospheres' around the world.
 These devices serve to harness chaos energy, which will eventually be released and hasten the evolution of man.
-The Lords Of Chaos are seeking to bring about something called, The Apocalypse of Eschaton, where the forces of chaos and order will be destroyed and all will be pure and equal again.
+The Lords of Chaos are seeking to bring about something called, The Apocalypse of Eschaton, where the forces of chaos and order will be destroyed and all will be pure and equal again.
 The Lords of Order, having grown lofty in their self righteousness had ordered killers, the Schichiriron to stop him.

 Returning to Hell with a human, Jerry, who is, seemingly destined to become the father of the first 'ascended' child, Kid reunites with Mister Keeper and learns the truth of his origins.
-Seemingly happy to be a part of the Lord Of Chaos' plans, Kid stands in defiance of the Lords Of Order and builds the final chaosphere which will bring about cataclysmic change to the world of mortals.
+Seemingly happy to be a part of the Lord of Chaos' plans, Kid stands in defiance of the Lords of Order and builds the final chaosphere which will bring about cataclysmic change to the world of mortals.

 The original mini having finished on this note, Ann Nocenti and Sean Phillips put their own stamp on the character in their own Vertigo ongoing for the character, beginning in 1993.
 The run began with Kid Eternity looking for the current incarnation of the Dalai Lama.
 During the course of this story he permanently resurrected the Greek Gods from death, so that he could use the powers of Cupid to aid him.
 Eternitys' powers are more in line with that of a magicians in this run, as opposed to being a super powered individual and shares an enormous amount in common, thematically, tonally and visually with the Shade, The Changing Man series which had begun in 1990.